Marietta Dog Bite Lawyer

 Our dog bite attorneys have a deep understanding of state liability and negligence laws, as well as Georgia’s Responsible Dog Ownership Law.

-What are “Reasonable Measures?”
+What are “Reasonable Measures?” in Georgia

 Many victims are bitten by dogs whose owners allow them to run loose and unleashed.
 Failing to keep a dog on a leash, leaving a backyard gate open, and other reckless acts are often enough to establish liability.
 Dog owners who fail to take these steps can and should be held accountable.